brooklynrail/brooklynrail-platform/content/people/sherese-francis.md

   editing, and literary curation.
 Her(e) work takes inspiration from her(e) Afro-Caribbean heritage (Barbados and Dominica), and studies in Afrofuturism and Black Speculative Arts, mythology and etymology.
-Some of her(e) work has been published in Furious Flower, Obsidian Lit, Rootwork Journal, Spoken Black Girl, and The Operating System, among many others.
-Sherese has published the chapbooks, _Lucy’s Bone Scrolls_, _Variations on Sett/ling Seed/ling_, and _Recycling a Why That Rules Over My Sacred Sight_ .
+Some of her(e) work has been published in Furious Flower, Obsidian Lit, Rootwork Journal, and Spoken Black Girl, among many others.
+Sherese has won numerous awards and published the chapbooks, _Lucy’s Bone Scrolls_, _Variations on Sett/ling Seed/ling_, and _Recycling a Why That Rules Over My Sacred Sight_ .
 Sherese is the poetry editor of Newtown Literary and curates the Queens-based literary and mobile library project, J. Expressions."